 Simple step by step instructions

 You’ll start by tearing up whatever leftover challah you have into smallish pieces.
 If you have a little helper with you this is a great step for them to do.

 Then you’ll mix up the custard mixture in a medium size bowl.
-First crack the eggs and whisk them together.
+First, crack the eggs in and whisk them together.
 Then whisk in the milk, vanilla and cinnamon sugar.

-Now, cover with plastic wrap and refrigerate at least two hours but overnight is ideal.
+Now, cover with plastic wrap and refrigerate at least two hours, but overnight is even better!